Chrd26/chrd26.github.io/_posts/2024-08-20-jumpinball-progress-3.markdown

 ## Working on MacOS and Windows Versions

-I updated the MacOS version with the new code that I added on the Windows version.
-This should fix any potential memory problems.
-On the Windows side, I added post-build events to move all the important files to the build folder.
-This is the first step of creating an executable that can be ran everywhere.
+I updated the MacOS source to code use char arrays instead of char* to fix memory problems.
+On the Windows side, I created post-build event commands to copy library files and assets to the build folder and updated the additional library location option in the project properties.

-To set up post-build events is very simple.
-First, we open the project properties and then we click the **Build Events** option to find a list of the event types.
-For the project I am currently working, I added the following shell commands to the **Post-Build Event's** command line option.
+Setting up post-build events was very easy.

+1. Opened the project properties and then we click the **Build Events** option to find a list of the event types.
+2. Added following shell commands to the **Post-Build Event's** command option.

 ```shell
 copy "$(SolutionDir)SDL3.dll" "$(TargetDir)"